-Her current primary duties include: project management; Bureau Legislative Liaison; representing the Director at various meetings and/or organizations; Chair of the State 9-1-1 Advisory Board; the Urban Area Strategic Initiative (UASI) Communications Working Group (CWG); and the Portland Dispatch Center Consortium (PDCC); as well as serving as the alternate Emergency Manager for the Bureau and Administrative Public Information Officer (PIO).
+Her current primary duties include: project management; Bureau Legislative Liaison; representing the Director at various meetings and/or organizations; Board member of the State 9-1-1 Advisory Board; the Urban Area Strategic Initiative (UASI) Communications Working Group (CWG); and the Portland Dispatch Center Consortium (PDCC); as well as serving as the alternate Emergency Manager for the Bureau and Administrative Public Information Officer (PIO).